Legal system of Saudi Arabia: Criminal law

 A conviction requires proof in one of three ways.
 The first is an uncoerced confession.
 Alternatively, the testimony of two male witnesses can convict (four in the case of adultery), unless it is a hudud crime, in which case a confession is also required.
 Women's evidence normally carries half the weight of men in Sharia courts, however in criminal trials women's testimony is not allowed at all.
 Testimony from non-Muslims or Muslims whose doctrines are considered unacceptable (for example, Shia) may be discounted.
 Lastly, an affirmation or denial by oath can be required.
 Giving an oath is taken particularly seriously in a religious society such as Saudi Arabia's, and a refusal to take an oath will be taken as an admission of guilt resulting in conviction.

 Deera Square, central Riyadh.
-Known locally as "Chop-chop square", it is the location of public beheadings.
+Known locally as "Chop-chop square", it was formerly the location of public beheadings.

 Although repeated theft can be punishable by amputation of the right hand and aggravated theft by the cross-amputation of a hand and a foot, only one instance of judicial amputation was reported between 2007 and 2010.
 Homosexual acts are punishable by flogging, imprisonment or death.
 Lashings are a common form of punishment and are often imposed for offences against religion and public morality such as drinking alcohol and neglect of prayer and fasting obligations.
 In April 2020, the Saudi Supreme Court eliminated the punishment of flogging from its court system, and replaced it by fines, jail time, or both.

 Retaliatory punishments, or Qisas, are practised: for instance, an eye can be surgically removed at the insistence of a victim who lost his own eye.
 This occurred in a case reported in 2000.
 Families of someone unlawfully killed can choose between demanding the death penalty or granting clemency in return for a payment of diyya, or blood money, by the perpetrator.
 There has been a growing trend of exorbitant blood-money demands, for example a sum of $11 million was reported as being recently demanded.
 Saudi officials and religious figures have criticized this trend and said that the practise of diyya has become corrupted.